 The quality of the fuels should not deteriorate on the more or less long journey from the manufacturer to the consumer, i.e. the hydrocarbons in the fuel should not react with the oxygen in the air or with each other.
 This chemical instability results from the presence of unsaturated hydrocarbons in the fuel (e.g. diolefines) and is responsible for the so-called "gum" formation.
 This becomes noticeable in the form of deposits on the intake valves and in the combustion chamber.

-Criteria such as the oxidation stability as under ISO 7536 and the solid residue from evaporation are called on for assessment purposes.
+Criteria such as the oxidation stability as per ISO7536 and the residue from evaporation are called on for assessment purposes.

 However, a real quality assessment can only be made by means of an engine test.